Nysiads

-In Greek mythology, the Nysiads or Nysiades (Ancient Greek: Νυσιάδες) were Okeanid nymphs of mythical Mount Nysa.
-Zeus entrusted the infant god Dionysus to their care, and the Nysiads raised him with the assistance of the old satyr-god Seilenos.
-When Dionysus was grown the Nysiads joined his company as the first of the Bakkhantes.
+In Greek mythology, the Nysiads or Nysiades (Ancient Greek: Νυσιάδες) were Oceanid nymphs of mythical Mount Nysa.
+Zeus entrusted the infant god Dionysus to their care, and the Nysiads raised him with the assistance of the old satyr-god Silenus.
+When Dionysus was grown, the Nysiads joined his company as the first of the Maenads.

 Names

 The names of the nymphs include: